benjaminc8190/sep11-freedom-project/blog/entry01.md

 ##### 11/06/23

 ## **Context**:
 In this project, I will make a grading website with my 2 partners (Samuel Sharivker and Zixuan Yu).
 The tool I've been planning to use for the project is [React document](https://react.dev/learn).
 To get familiar with it, I did some [Freecodecamp](https://www.freecodecamp.org/learn/front-end-development-libraries/#bootstrap) lessons and searched up it's document.
-With these sources, I  tinkered and played around with the features of React to learn how it works.
+With these sources, I  tinkered and played around with the features of React to see if it's the right tool for me to use.

-## **Context**:

 #### **Tinker #1**: